Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Empirical Evaluation

-\paragraph{\textbf{Answers to Q2.}} For the second question, we consider the models trained on MNIST and CIFAR datasets, as provided in \cite{crown}.
-Hence, we evaluate the performance of our \texttt{PT-LiRPA}-based probabilistic verifier, alongside PROVEN \cite{proven}, Randomized Smoothing \cite{randomizedSmoothing}, and CROWN \cite{crown}, by testing for each model 10 random images from the corresponding test datasets.
+\paragraph{\textbf{Answers to Q2.}} For the second question, we consider the models trained on MNIST and CIFAR datasets, as provided in \citep{crown}.
+Hence, we evaluate the performance of our \texttt{PT-LiRPA}-based probabilistic verifier, alongside PROVEN \citep{proven}, Randomized Smoothing \citep{randomizedSmoothing}, and CROWN \citep{crown}, by testing for each model 10 random images from the corresponding test datasets.
 Specifically, we compare the maximum input perturbation $\varepsilon$ that can be certified for each method.
-CROWN \cite{crown} serves as the baseline for worst-case robustness certification, as employed in \cite{proven}.
+CROWN \citep{crown} serves as the baseline for worst-case robustness certification, as employed in \citep{proven}.
 Based on the previous results, we set a sample size of $n = 350k,\;\xi=0.85$ and $1-2mp\geq0.99$ in our \texttt{PT-LiRPA}-based verifier.
 This confidence level is consistent with the settings used by \citet{proven} in their experiments.

 Tab.\ref{tab:proven_comparison} reports the results obtained.
-The \textit{``Worst-case"} column indicates the mean of the maximum $\varepsilon$ perturbation tolerated and provably certified using CROWN \cite{crown} for that model under consideration in the 10 random images tested, as in \cite{proven}.
+The \textit{``Worst-case"} column indicates the mean and standard deviation of the maximum $\varepsilon$ perturbation tolerated and provably certified using CROWN \citep{crown} for that model under consideration in the 10 random images tested, as in \citep{proven}.
 Instead, the PROVEN, Rand.
-Smoothing and \texttt{PT-LiRPA} columns report the certified $\varepsilon$ we achieve for the same images, using the three probabilistic approaches, sacrificing only a $10^{-2}$ of confidence.
-In general, we observe that the \texttt{PT-LiRPA}-based verifier can certify robustness levels up to 3.62 times higher than the worst-case baseline CROWN \cite{crown} and up to 3.31 and 2.26 times higher compared to PROVEN \cite{proven} and Rand.
-Smoothing \cite{randomizedSmoothing}, respectively.
+Smoothing and \texttt{PT-LiRPA} columns report the certified mean $\varepsilon$ and standard deviation we achieve for the same images, using the three probabilistic approaches, sacrificing only a $10^{-2}$ of confidence.
+In general, we observe that the \texttt{PT-LiRPA}-based verifier can certify robustness levels up to 3.62 times higher than the worst-case baseline CROWN \citep{crown} and up to 3.31 and 2.26 times higher compared to PROVEN \citep{proven} and Rand.
+Smoothing \citep{randomizedSmoothing}, respectively.
 This demonstrates the significant advantage of our approach over other existing probabilistic methods.